marcopros/nlu/LM/part_A/README.md

    I replaced the Stochastic Gradient Descent (SGD) optimizer with AdamW.
 This change led to better training stability and convergence, contributing to a further reduction in Perplexity.

 ### Hyperparameter Optimization:
 I conducted hyperparameter optimization to fine-tune the model.
 In particular, I experimented with different learning rates, embedding and hidden sizes to minimize Perplexity.
-The best configuration was found with a learning rate of  $10^{-4}$, used in the third modification, which achieved the lowest Perplexity.
+The best configuration was found with a learning rate of  $10^{-3}$, used in the last modification, which achieved the lowest Perplexity.

 The Perplexity for each experiment is shown below:
 - Baseline RNN: ```173.22```